Well, we're going to have a hurricane out there, Hurricane Bertha.

 It looks like something out of a sci-fi movie, obviously.

-I can't I mean the thing is they're already doing this in Dubai.
+The thing is, they're already doing this in Dubai.

 I mean, they're building islands, but they're putting homes on the islands.